 You can use pre-made phonemic awareness programs created for teaching children with dyslexia, or you can study the Orton-Gillingham methodology and teach your child yourself.
 We used a combination of home created resources and purchased programs.

-If you need some free phonemic awareness tools for working with your child, I have just created some new ones to go with my new book, Defeat Your Child’s Dyslexia, which will be published sometime this month.
+If you need some free phonemic awareness tools for working with your child, I have just created some new ones to go with my new book, The Dyslexia Help Handbook for Parents: Your Guide to Overcoming Dyslexia Including Tools You Can Use for Learning Empowerment, which is available on Amazon.

 The first resource is a table of phonemes that you can use as a checklist when teaching your child each individual phoneme.
 Simply print the PDF file at http://learningabledkids.com/wp-content/uploads/2014/04/sec-phoneme-table.pdf and use it as your teaching guide.